simple-crypto/SCALib/docs/index.rst

 <https://github.com/simple-crypto/SCALib/blob/main/DEVELOP.rst>`_ for relevant
 information as well as the Contributor License Agreement (`CLA
 <https://www.simple-crypto.dev/organization>`_) of SIMPLE-Crypto.
 Please open
-an Issue on the GitHub repository for further questions, bug report or feature requests.
+an `issue <https://github.com/simple-crypto/SCALib/issues>`_ on the GitHub repository for further questions, bug report or feature requests.

 License